-Last Updated on May 2, 2023 by Christina
+Last Updated on March 7, 2024 by Christina

 National parks hold a special allure drawing visitors to them year after year.
-From coast to coast, the parks’ diversity and abundance of natural beauty make them a popular destination for every type of traveler — sightseers, adventure junkies, weekend warriors, families and everyone in between.
+From coast to coast, the parks’ diversity and abundance of natural beauty make them a popular destination for every type of traveler — sightseers, adventure seekers, weekend warriors, families and everyone in between.

 Camping in an RV within a national park provides a comfortable base to immerse yourself in a park’s beauty from sunrise to sunset.
 National park campsites also create a fun sense of community between RV campers, who share everything from vehicle advice to travel tips, BBQ recipes and S’mores around the campfire.